 Summarizing: Companies are beginning to invest in safety and security awareness.
 Regulators are chasing them and compelling them to comply with the obligation.
 Otherwise, firms risk losing their license, receiving a large fine, or even being dissolved.

 #5 Execution and technical background for the critical product roles

-All these trends are the most noticeable if you start to think about them.
+All these latest trends in product development are the most noticeable if you start to think about them.
 Broadly speaking, the boundaries of digital products have been changed and the vision of the product owning position has been improved.
 Strategic thinking, can-do attitude, and tech background have become the most essential requirements for the agile product owners of digital assets.
 Companies are changing their perception of the outsourcing process and recognize the advantages that they can get from it.